Alex4386/Alex4386/README.md

 <h1 align="center">Before asking me for anything, READ THIS!</h1>

-I'm currently *"providing"* military service **which strictly prevents me from programming in full-time**.
+I'm currently *"providing"* military service **which strictly prevents me from programming in full-time** and programming environment they provide is **absolutely terrible**.

 Therefore, Since most of the software are distributed in license which DOES NOT provide any sort of WARRANTY,
-If my software has a problem, My response to the issue or any sort would be take whole a-lot-of-time, and most of the time, won't be fixed.
+If my software has a problem, My response will be "It won't be fixed." or "It will be fixed in (very-long-period)."

 Please expect **NO SUPPORT** for my software at the moment.
 Thanks.